fvilers/ngx-file-helpers/projects/ngx-file-helpers/README.md

 ## Breaking changes

+Here's a list of the breaking changes upon the 13.0 release:

+- Angular (core/common) version 19.0.0 or greater is a peer dependency;

 Here's a list of the breaking changes upon the 12.0 release:

 - Angular (core/common) version 18.0.0 or greater is a peer dependency;